mr-fool/volumetric-drone-detection/readme.md

 - **Use 12+ drones** for pattern analysis without legend clutter
 - **Save images to `images/` folder** for organized output
 - **Use descriptive filenames** with pattern and drone count
+- **Use detection range analysis** for sensor optimization and audience education

 ## Benchmarking Results